vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 ```

 Let’s say I’m interested in combination [2, 2, 2] so looking at table above we can tell it’s index
 is 7 (starting from 1).
+That was easy, because we can just use brute force and iterate over all possible combinations in
-That was easy, but what if we have n =10, r=10 combinations set?
+this list until currently iterated combination matches with the one we are interested in.
+But what if we have n =10,
+r=10 combinations set?
+In this case it becomes much more expensive to use brute force comparison.

 Now, according to combinations with repetition formula: